AI use in American newspapers is widespread, uneven, and rarely disclosed

 \subsection{Labeling the datasets}

-For each of the 251,442 total articles across all three datasets, we use Pangram to obtain an AI detection label and score.
-We also classify each article into one of 19 topics, and we use an existing database to match about half of the newspapers in our \maindata with print circulation statistics.
+For each of the 251,442 total articles across all datasets, we use Pangram (v2.0) to obtain an AI detection label and score.\footnote{All Pangram links display v3.2 predictions, and had consistent labels with Pangram v2.0.} We also classify each article into one of 19 topics, and we use an existing database to match about half of the newspapers in our \maindata with print circulation statistics.

 \paragraph{Detecting AI use:}